 Carbon fiber is a strong, sturdy, lightweight material that has the ability to replace steel and is used in specialized, high-performance products such as aircraft, race cars, and sports equipment.

-It is also used in more mundane products such as bicycles, computer cases, and even eyeglass frames.
+It is also used in more mundane products such as bicycles, computer cases, phone cases, and even eyeglass frames.

 One of the appealing qualities of carbon fiber is its smooth, sleek appearance.
 This can be enhanced by painting carbon fiber.